asbtn/smakota/README.md

 ## Planned Features

+- Fully localized in Ukrainian 🇺🇦

+### In progress:
-- Customizable pantry inventory
+- Pantry inventory
-- Recipe storage and meal planning
-- Grocery list creation linked with pantry and recipes
+- Grocery list creation linked with pantry
+-
+### To Do
+- Recipe storage
+- Meal planning
+- Fully localize in English
+-
+### Maybe
 - Leftover tracking to reduce waste
-- Fully localized in Ukrainian 🇺🇦

 ## Tech Stack